qtsky89/qtsky89.github.io/_posts/2024-10-03-why-i-choose-funtional-options-pattern-instead-of-builder-pattern-for-golang.md

 }
 ```

-## Functional option pattern
+## Functional options pattern

 Instead of using the Builder pattern to create a complex struct,

-I can use the functional options pattern instead.
+I can use the Functional options pattern instead.

 I can pass a bunch of function types as parameters to set the internal fields of the Document struct.